 - Medical expenses and/or insurance statements indicating how expensive the accident was

-When you have all of this information on hand, you can more readily compile it into a coherent claim.
-In turn, you can explain to a judge how your accident took place, how negligence contributed to your losses, and why your state's law entitles you to compensation as supplied by a liable party.
+When you have all this information, you can more readily compile it into a coherent claim.
+In turn, you can explain to a judge how your accident occurred, how negligence contributed to your losses, and why your state’s law entitles you to compensation as supplied by a liable party.

 Calculate the Maximum Compensation Associated With Your Case

-Before you can submit your accident claim to a county clerk, both you and an attorney familiar with your situation need to estimate the total value of the losses you suffered In your accident.
+Before you can submit your accident claim to a county clerk, you and an attorney familiar with your situation need to estimate the total value of the losses you suffered In your accident.
 Specifically, you need to find the sum of your non-economic and economic losses.
-You can then present this loss as your total desired compensation in both negotiations and a trial, if applicable.
+If applicable, you can present this loss as your total desired compensation in negotiations and a trial.

 - Medical bills